Excitement is in the air! It is time for countdown to Christmas with these fun advent calendar ideas for kids.

 9. DIY Jar Advent Calendar

-Making your own advent calendar is so easy with these handy jars from Amazon.
+Making your own advent calendar is so easy with these handy jars.

 The great thing about these is they are opaque so you don’t need to cover the jar to keep the content as a surprise.